There are a number of reasons to hot process soap. Hopefully this “How to Hot Process Soap Video Tutorial” will answer a lot of your questions.

 - Make your soap as usual, by bringing it to trace.

-- When you would normally pour into your mold, pour it into a crockpot with a very low setting.
-If you have already let the bars set, that’s fine, just break them into small chunks and throw them into the crockpot.
+- If you have already let the bars set, that’s fine, just break them into small chunks and throw them into the crockpot.

-- Add a touch of water ONLY if your soap is lye heavy.
-Otherwise, watch it as it starts to warm.
+- Add a touch of oil if your soap is lye heavy.
+Otherwise, add a few tablespoons of water and watch it as it starts to warm.
 It will become bubbly around the outside edges.
+Cover with plastic wrap to keep the moisture in the crockpot.

-- You don’t have to stand over it.
+- Turn it on the lowest setting.
+You don’t have to stand over it.
 You can walk away, but check back every 10-15 minutes.
 When it starts to bubble, give it a stir.
 You want the entire batch to get the bubbly translucent look to it.

-- When the entire batch is translucent you are probably done.
-This should take at least 2-3 hours.
+- When the entire batch is translucent, you are probably done.
+This should take at least 1-3 hours, depending on the heat setting of your crockpot.

 - Add essential oils and mix.